biantongfei/GDP_group5/README.md

 ## Dashboard Application

-The dashboard application is developed using Flask and Dash.
+The dashboard application is developed using Flask and Dash (`system_configuration.py`).
 It provides a summary of the results provided by the system, and allows exploration of these in real-time for each area throughout the airport.

 It also allows the extraction and saving of all results from each area as a .csv, for further processing and analysis as required.